__________________________________________________________________

 longing to be clothed with our heavenly dwelling—

-Resurrection is a new body to replace the one we now have; but the soul,
+Resurrection is a new body to replace the one we have now; but our inner self,

-inner self, continues forever and cannot be exchanged.
-That is why God made
+our soul, continues to exist and cannot be exchanged.
+That is why God makes

 new bodies.
 Restoration of our souls puts us into the Kingdom; the replacement